adnangulzarbaba/FindBuyer/README.md

 ## 🧪 Usage

 1. Enter the name of a material (e.g., `Silicone`).
-2. Either:
+2. Either of the two:
    - Upload a spreadsheet of products (`.csv` or `.xlsx`)
-   - OR paste a product listing URL.
+   - Paste a product listing URL.
 3. View filtered results with matched companies and emails.
 4. Click “Send Email” to automatically reach out with your supply offer.